-- Take advantage of the riverfront location by improving access for passenger boats and special or historic boats, working together with the Boat Club, developing a RiverWalk, and developing Dockside as a natural park with a food concession. - Protect the natural environment and conserve energy including a 20-year plan with shoreline and habitat protection, protection of scenic views, potential steep slopes protection, protecting the water supply, promotion of green technology and use of alternate energy. - Enhance the economic vitality of the Village by encouraging businesses that serve residents, changing off-street parking requirements, strong marketing, and improving both the Main Street and Chestnut Street commercial areas, while trying to keep Main Street "real". - Ensure that community facilities and services meet Village needs and are efficient and affordable including fire protection, police and emergency services, upgrading the sewer system, working to keep the Post Office, and investigating shared or consolidated services if it can save money. - Control the growth in property taxes by seeking other sources of revenue including metered parking on part of Main Street, switching to user fees for some services, applying for more grants, and finding ways to finance essential upgrades of aging infrastructure. - Apply the principles of this plan to all new development including the West Point Foundry/Marathon/Campbell area, improving traffic flow with a link from Lunn Terrace to the Boulevard, a public path plus revenue from the village garage site, and possibilities for Butterfield.
+- Protect the natural environment and conserve energy including a 20-year plan with shoreline and habitat protection, protection of scenic views, potential steep slopes protection, protecting the water supply, promotion of green technology and use of alternate energy. - Enhance the economic vitality of the Village by encouraging businesses that serve residents, changing off-street parking requirements, strong marketing, and improving both the Main Street and Chestnut Street commercial areas, while trying to keep Main Street "real". - Ensure that community facilities and services meet Village needs and are efficient and affordable including fire protection, police and emergency services, upgrading the sewer system, working to keep the Post Office, and investigating shared or consolidated services if it can save money. - Control the growth in property taxes by seeking other sources of revenue including metered parking on part of Main Street, switching to user fees for some services, applying for more grants, and finding ways to finance essential upgrades of aging infrastructure. - Apply the principles of this plan to all new development including the West Point Foundry/Marathon/Campbell area, a public path plus revenue from the village garage site, and possibilities for Butterfield.